Robin-Glover/cyclistic-case-study/README.md

 # Cyclistic Case Study

-This portfolio project explores usage data from the fictional Cyclistic bike-share company based in Chicago.
-The primary objective was to identify behavioral trends in how casual and annual members use the service, and to provide data-driven recommendations for converting more casual riders into annual members.
+This portfolio project analyzes usage data from the fictional Cyclistic bike-share company based in Chicago.
+The primary goal was to uncover behavioral patterns in how casual and annual members use the service, and to support data-driven recommendations for increasing annual memberships.

-Using Excel for data cleaning, SQL for analysis and formatting data tables, and Tableau for visualization, I followed the six-step data analysis process taught in the Google Data Analytics Certificate to uncover actionable business insights.
+Following the six-step data analysis process from the Google Data Analytics Certificate, I used Excel for initial data cleaning, SQL (MySQL) for deeper analysis and data transformation, and Tableau for building interactive visualizations.

+The final cleaned dataset was used to develop dashboards comparing member and casual rider behavior across ride length, time of day, and day of week.
+Interactive filters allow viewers to explore seasonal trends and identify opportunities for targeted marketing strategies.

 ** Business Task